freebsd-kanboard/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Codebook

 The source data can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-Also more detailed description of the experiment and meaning of the data can be found above.
-In general:
+Also more detailed description of the experiment and meaning of the data can be found in the file mentioned above.
+In general in the source there are the following files, that contain the details:

 - `README.txt`
 - `features_info.txt`: Shows information about the variables used on the feature vector.